On the existence of minimizing sets for a weakly-repulsive non-local energy: Existence of minimal sets with small volume

 \step{III}{The point $z$ and the conclusion.} We can now define a third point $z\in \spt\mu\cap Q_{x,y}$, so that each of the annuli $A_x,\, A_y$ and $A_z$ centered at one of the points $x,\,y,\, z$ contains the other two points.
 Moreover, keeping the same notation as in Step~II, we call $Q_1=Q_{x,y}$, $Q_2=Q_{x,z}$ and $Q_3=Q_{y,z}$.
 Let now $w$ be any point in $\spt\mu$; since by Step~I we know that the distance between $w$ and any of the points $x,\,y,\,z$ is at most $3/2$, an immediate computation ensures that, thanks to the bound on $\xi$, the distance between $w$ and at least one of the points $x,\,y,\,z$ is less than $1-6\xi$.
 To fix the ideas, we can assume that

 We assume then the existence of a point $v\in Q_1$ such that

 and we look for a contradiction.
-Notice that this contradiction will conclude the proof; indeed, a first consequence of~(\ref{contrass}) is that the whole $\spt\mu$ is contained in the three balls of radius $5\xi$ centered at $x,\, y$ and $z$.
+Notice that this contradiction will conclude the proof; indeed, if (\ref{contrass}) is false for every $v\in Q_1$, there are some consequences.
+The first one is that the whole $\spt\mu$ is contained in the three balls of radius $5\xi$ centered at $x,\, y$ and $z$.
 Then, a second consequence is that the intersection of any of these balls with $\spt\mu$ has diameter at most $5\xi$, and thus $\mu$ is concentrated in the union of three sets with diameter less than $5\xi$.
-Moreover, by construction, for every point $a$ in one of these sets, the annulus $A_a$ intersects both the other two sets, and as a consequence the distance between any two of these sets is between $1-6\xi$ and $1+\xi$.
+Moreover, by construction, for every point $a$ in one of these sets, the annulus $A_a$ intersects both the other two sets, and as a consequence the distance between $a$ and each of the other two sets is between $1-6\xi$ and $1+\xi$.
 Therefore, we only have to get a contradiction.

 Let us write $\psi_\mu=\psi_1+\psi_2+\psi_3+\psi_\infty$, where we define

 Notice now that, for every $b\in\spt \mu\cap Q_1$, since the diameter of $Q_1$ is less than $5\xi$ and by~(\ref{closetoz}) we have $|b-v|< 5\xi <1-\xi$ and $|b-w|<1-\xi$, and by the assumption on $g$ this implies